 There are not only the direct writings of feminists who hate men, but also from men that have been so deterred by these “radical feminists” that they have their own hatred to feminism as a whole.

 Feminism: The Ugly Truth, written by Mike Buchanan claims that these radical feminists are damaging society in general.
 But what society is he speaking of?
-Is he faceting that the society of the 50s before the strong feminist movement, before the radical feminist movement, where women were expected to stay at home and raise the kids, is what is being damaged?
-What does he consider the ideal society and is there no room for change within it.
+Is he faceting that the society of the 50s before the strong feminist movement?
+Before the radical feminist movement?
+Where women were expected to stay at home and raise the kids?
+Is that what is being damaged?
+What does he consider the ideal society and is there no room for change within it?

 Just like there will always be fundamental Christians that believe gay marriage is the epitome of evil, or there will always be White men that believe anyone that is

 In order to make more leeway in teaching that feminism means equality we need to teach with love not hate.
 We fight rape culture by loving and teaching our young boys that women are to be respected and loved.
-We fight equality by showing that as females we can do what men do and we should not be limited, but we continue to love the respectful, strong men apart of our lives.
-We fight… with love.
+Teach them equality by showing that as females we can do what men do, should not be limited, but continue to love the respectful, strong men apart of our lives.

 Bentz, L. (2013, July 9).
 The Top 10: Facebook ‘vomit’ button for gays and other Pat Robertson quotes.
 Retrieved February 16, 2017, from CNN: www.cnn.com/2013/07/09/us/pat-robertson-facebook-remark/